 To be eligible, interns must be currently enrolled in a college or university or have graduated within 12 months from the beginning of the internship.
 Interns may receive academic credit for their internship if approved and arranged by their educational institution.

 This is an unpaid internship.
 However, assistance with transportation expenses may be offered based on availability of funds.
 Students are responsible for their own housing arrangements.

 The News Assistant position is a paid, entry-level program designed for recent graduates and aimed at providing practical experience in a broadcast and digital news setting at PBS NewsHour.
-Each position is 6 months and is full time (40+ hours/week).
+Each position is 1-year and is full time (40+ hours/week).